Pszczyna: Middle Ages and early Modern period

 The oldest settlement evolved around a small gord and wooden church in what was later known as Stara Wieś.
 The modern town (around Market Square) was probably founded in the second half of the 13th century.
 The first reference in sources to the place dates from 1303.
 The main trading route between Kievan Rus and the Moravian Gate ran through Pszczyna in the early Middle Ages, and the small settlement probably provided protective measures for merchants on the ford (surrounded by marshlands) of the small Pszczynka river.

 The land around Pszczyna was historically part of Lesser Poland.
 Casimir II the Just ceded the land to Mieszko Plątonogi, another Piast duke, of the Duchy of Opole and Racibórz, about 1177.
 Mieszko Plątonogi was succeeded by other dukes from the Opole-Racibórz line: Casimir I of Opole, Mieszko II the Fat, his brother Władysław Opolski, his two sons - Casimir of Bytom and Bolko I of Opole, and finally Leszek of Racibórz, who was the last to preserve the Duchy's independence.
 In 1327, he was forced to acknowledge sovereignty of John, King of Bohemia.
-After Leszek died childless in 1336, his lands passed down to his brother-in-law, Nicholas II, Duke of Opava (Mikołaj II), of the Czech Premyslid royal dynasty.
+After Leszek died childless in 1336, his lands passed down to his brother-in-law, Nicholas II, Duke of Opava, of the Czech Premyslid royal dynasty.

-Mikołaj II, his son John I, Duke of Opava-Ratibor, and his grandson John II, Duke of Opava-Ratibor (Jan II Żelazny) ruled the land for seven decades.
-In 1407, John II separated the area that is modern-day Pleß from his duchy as a wittum for his new wife, Helena of Lithuania (Helena Korybutówna, niece of Władysław II Jagiełło, the king of Poland).
+Nicholas II, his son John I, Duke of Opava-Ratibor, and his grandson John II, Duke of Opava-Ratibor (Jan II Żelazny) ruled the land for seven decades.
+In 1407, John II separated the area that is modern-day Pszczyna from his duchy as a wittum for his new wife, Helena of Lithuania (Helena Korybutówna, niece of Władysław II Jagiełło, the king of Poland).
 The boundaries outlined by John II survived well into the 20th century.
-The contemporary land (powiat) of Pleß is only about half the size it was during the Middle Ages.
+The contemporary land (powiat) of Pszczyna is only about half the size it was during the Middle Ages.